The Strange Intimacy of Reading

 And perhaps this is why certain books remain with us for years.

-Instead of just informing us, they introduce us to a way of thinking that quietly reshapes our own.
+They introduce us to a way of thinking that quietly reshapes our own.

 The writer may be long gone.